-- 3. The minimum side yard setback for buildings is 5, except 10 feet from adjacent residential use. - 4.
+- 3. The minimum side yard setback for buildings is 5 0 feet, except minimum corner side yard setback is 5 feet. except The minimum side yard setback 10 feet from adjacent residential use is 10 feet. - 4.
 The minimum rear yard setback for buildings is 15 feet, except when abutting SU-2/SF or SU-2/TH zoned property, the minimum rear yard setback is 25 feet. - 5.
-The minimum off-street parking setback is 10 feet.
+The minimum off-street parking setback is 10 feet from the property line where it fronts a public street, and 5 0 feet from an alley.